-Bob Dylan is a fan of Wu-Tang Clan and Eminem
+Bob Dylan is a fan of Coronation Street and the Wu-Tang Clan

 Dylan also discussed the impact of streaming and social media on today’s music landscape, saying the ease of access to music means “there’s a sameness to everything nowadays.”
 He continued: “Everything’s too easy.
 Just one stroke of the ring finger, middle finger, one little click, that’s all it takes, and we’re there… It’s all too easy, too democratic.”

 Dylan’s interview served as promotion for his recent book, The Philosophy of Modern Song, which hit shelves last month.
-The book courted controversy after it was revealed that Dylan had used an autopen to inscribe his signature on select copies which had been advertised as hand-signed.
-Both the singer and the book’s publisher, Simon & Schuster, apologised for the mistake, which Dylan described as an “error in judgment”.